 Assistant Professor, College of Aeronautics

 Dr. Mehta has an extensive background in aviation research.
 Over the last 6 years, he was been involved in several aspects of the aviation industry, from airport operations and management, to Safety Management System (SMS) implementation, as well as future airline cockpit design research.
 He is also a commercial rated pilot.
-Dr. Mehta in addition to past roles involving teaching, has served as the Assitant Managing Editor for the International Journal of Aviation Sciences.
+Dr. Mehta in addition to past roles involving teaching, has served as the Assistant Managing Editor for the International Journal of Aviation Sciences.

 FAA Commercial Multi/Single Pilot’s certification with instrument rating